xValenciax/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles: This script lists current directory content including hidden files

 5-listmorefilesdigitonly: This script does the same as script 4 + displaying user and group IDs instead of names

+6-firstdirectory: This script creates a new directory inside /tmp dir